What Are Cookies?

 Buffalo State College and our third-party partners may use technologies such as web beacons, pixels (or “clear gifs”) and other marketing technologies.
 These tiny graphics files containing unique identifiers that enable us to recognize when someone has visited our website or opened an email that we have sent.
 This allows us, for example, to monitor the traffic patterns of users from one page within our website to another, to deliver or communicate with cookies, to understand whether you have reached our website from an online advertisement displayed on a third-party website, to serve targeted advertisements to you and others like you, to improve site performance, and to measure the success of marketing campaigns.

 Most web browsers allow you the ability to control cookies through their browser settings.
 For more information about how to reject, disable or delete cookies, please review your browser’s help menu.
 To learn more, refer to the support instructions for each browser (e.g., Firefox, Chrome, Safari, Edge, or Internet Explorer).
 You may disable cookies in your browser; however, our website may not work properly if you do.

-For questions regarding this policy, please contact our chief information officer:
+For questions regarding this policy, please contact our deputy chief information officer: